-- (i) Provided all the conditions specified in paragraphs (a) to (f) immediately above have been satisfied, no licence is needed and a BVI company can be incorporated very quickly. - (ii) It is not necessary to have a local director or authorised representative (or indeed a director with relevant qualifications or experience). - (iii) There are no capitalisation requirements for exempt PTCs. - (iv) The company need not establish a physical presence in the BVI1. - (v) The costs of setting up and running the company are extremely competitive: the Government's fee will in most cases only be an additional US\$900 (i.e. a total of \$1,250 including the Government's incorporation/renewal fee) on incorporation and annually thereafter. - (vi) There is no need to list particular trusts in the company's memorandum. - (vii) Only the PTC's memorandum and articles of association, which are likely in most cases to be fairly standard documents revealing little more than the name of the company and the identity of its registered agent, will be filed publicly and (except in cases of abuse) there is no need to supply the regulatory authorities with copies of the trust documentation or to disclose the identity of the settlor or beneficiaries of the trust; the company's registered agent must instead be provided with copies of the relevant documents.
+- (i) Provided all the conditions specified in paragraphs (a) to (f) immediately above have been satisfied, no licence is needed and a BVI company can be incorporated very quickly. - (ii) It is not necessary to have a local director or authorised representative (or indeed a director with relevant qualifications or experience). - (iii) There are no capitalisation requirements for exempt PTCs.

+- (iv) The company need not establish a physical presence in the BVI. - (v) The costs of setting up and running the company are extremely competitive: The Government's fee will in most cases only be an additional US\$900 (i.e. a total of \$1,350 including the Government's incorporation/renewal fee) on incorporation and annually thereafter. - (vi) There is no need to list particular trusts in the company's memorandum. - (vii) Only the PTC's memorandum and articles of association, which are likely in most cases to be fairly standard documents revealing little more than the name of the company and the identity of its registered agent, will be filed publicly and (except in cases of abuse) there is no need to supply the regulatory authorities with copies of the trust documentation or to disclose the identity of the settlor or beneficiaries of the trust; the company's registered agent must instead be provided with copies of the relevant documents. - (viii) With approximately 400,000 active companies on its register, the BVI is regarded as the world's leading international financial centre for international business companies.